By Dr. Femida Gwadry-Sridhar

 What we do not know and are trying to understand is the common biomarkers in these populations, and whether there are opportunities for smaller molecules in gene therapy to work across multiple conditions, or whether they are restricted to a single condition.

 Given the heterogeneity of the seizures and the trajectory of the patients and their natural history, it creates, I believe, a real opportunity for people to work together and share data.
 That was really one of the driving forces behind why we created an initiative called Rare CentralTM.

 The concept is based on there being a central meeting place essentially for patients with particular conditions, such as a rare epilepsy, who could learn from one another and share knowledge with one another.
-As we think about rare epileptic conditions and rare epilepsies, I think that we should open our mind to really determine how we can advance and accelerate some of the treatments.We can achieve this by 1) better understanding the natural history of the disease, and 2) by being able to look across different rare epilepsies so that we can look at commonalities and differences that may be utilized to help focus the lens on some of the new drug development that is being explored.
+As we think about rare epileptic conditions and rare epilepsies, I think that we should open our minds to really determine how we can advance and accelerate treatments.We can achieve this by 1) better understanding the natural history of the disease, and 2) by being able to look across different rare epilepsies so that we can look at commonalities and differences that may be utilized to help focus the lens on some of the new drug development that is being explored.